ibm-cloud-docs/cloud-object-storage/basics/static-websites-options.md

 # Serving static content with {{site.data.keyword.cos_full_notm}}
 {: #static-website-options}

 A new hosted static website can be created with {{site.data.keyword.cos_full}} in minutes using [this simple tutorial](/docs/cloud-object-storage?topic=cloud-object-storage-static-website-tutorial).
-This presentation contains the details and some advanced configuration options for hosting static websites.
+This topic contains the details and some advanced configuration options for hosting static websites.
 {: shortdesc}

 ## Overview